 MASONRY HEATER.
-A masonry heater is a solid fuel burning heating appliance constructed predominantly of concrete or solid masonry having a mass of at least 1,100 pounds (500 kg), excluding the chimney and foundation.
-It is designed to absorb and store a substantial portion of heat from a fire built in the firebox by routing exhaust gases through internal heat exchange channels in which the flow path downstream of the firebox includes at least one 180-degree ( 3.14 -rad) change in flow direction before entering the chimney and which deliver heat by radiation through the masonry surface of the heater.
+A masonry heater is a solid fuel burning heating appliance constructed predominantly of concrete or solid masonry having a mass of not less than 1,100 pounds (500 kg), excluding the chimney and foundation.
+It is designed to absorb and store a substantial portion of heat from a fire built in the firebox by routing exhaust gases through internal heat exchange channels in which the flow path downstream of the firebox includes not less than one 180-degree ( 3.14 -rad) change in flow direction before entering the chimney and that deliver heat by radiation through the masonry surface of the heater.

 MASONRY UNIT.
-Brick, tile, stone, glass block or concrete block conforming to the requirements specified in Section 2103 of the Ohio Building Code.
+Brick, tile, stone, architectural cast stone, glass block or concrete block conforming to the requirements specified in Section 2103 of the building code.

 Glass.
 Nonload-bearing masonry composed of glass units bonded by mortar.

 Hollow.
 A masonry unit with a net cross-sectional area in any plane parallel to the loadbearing surface that is less than 75 percent of its gross cross-sectional area measured in the same plane.

 Solid.
 A masonry unit with a net cross-sectional area in every plane parallel to the loadbearing surface that is 75 percent or more of its cross-sectional area measured in the same plane.